 Bumpers are everywhere.
-We see them on Pinterest, in our favorite magazines and catalogues, and even on the shelves of our local baby-mart.
+We see them on Pinterest, in our favorite magazines and catalogs, and even on the shelves of our local baby-mart.
 But are crib bumpers really safe?

 Don’t bet on it.